• Skip to primary navigation

 Sprinkle on some parmesan for a bubbly cheese crisp topping.

-And finally, add slits for the steam to escape while the Pepperoni Black Olive Stromboli bakes
+And finally, add slits for the steam to escape while the Stromboli bakes.

 This Pepperoni Black Olive Stromboli recipe is a fun bake that makes the most of simple, quality ingredients.
 Make it for a fun family dinner or serve it as a savory appetizer alongside a juicy red wine.
 And always serve it with a sidecar of my Simple Pizza Sauce or your favorite Ranch Dressing, if you're into that.
 It'll be a party however and wherever you serve it!